Guide to Homeschooling in South Dakota

 Parents are free to issue diplomas themselves once graduation requirements have been met.

-Homeschooling Groups and Support in South Dakota
+Homeschool Support & Groups in South Dakota

 Homeschooling associations offer families valuable resources and an incredible amount of support.
 In South Dakota, the South Dakota Christian Home Educators (SDCHE) is a free homeschool organization that works to help homeschooling families with teaching, while also advocating for homeschooling across the state.